muslumhanozturk/aws-devops-tr-14-mhan/devops/hands-on/Terraform/S4_terraform-04_Modules_Import/README.md

 - Create two EC2 instances one's ami is `Amazon Linux 2023` and the other is `Ubuntu 22.04`.
 Their tags will be `Name=aws-linux-2023` and `Name=ubuntu-22.04`.
 Attach security group to these instances.

-- Create a folder name `learn-terraform-import` and enter the directory.
+- Create a folder name `terraform-import` and enter the directory.

 ```
 mkdir terraform-import